 If you would like to be considered for a place at Clare Hall, you should make it your first choice.

 At Clare Hall, we have a number of ways we help support our students’ wellbeing and mental health.
-The Student Assistance Programme, college-based counselling and the College Nurse are all there to help you make the most of your time at Clare Hall and provide mental health support.
+College-based counselling and the College Nurse and Student Wellbeing Advisor are there to help you make the most of your time at Clare Hall and provide mental health support.

 One student commented in our 2023 survey, ‘Wonderful team at Clare Hall.
 The entire Housekeeping team greets me with warmth and care.
 The Porters are amazing and devote their full attention and skill to any query I have.
 The Dining Hall staff create wonderful Formal Halls.
 This is a loving and special place in the world.’